Initiative-Progress/easyenvi/README.md

 ## Big Query Operations

-For working with BigQuery, use the `BQ` class accessible through the `GCP` attribute of the `Environment` instance.
+For working with BigQuery, use the `BQ` class accessible through the `GCP` attribute of the `EasyEnvironment` instance.

 ```python
 # Create a table